“Are you terribly naive?” Attack at Lanz on Streeck – who admits: “Was completely overwhelmed”

 Update from March 24th, 1:44 p.m.: Mai Thi Nguyen-Kim does not want to leave the dispute with Streeck, which was interrupted by Lanz’s end of broadcast, unresolved.
 Therefore, she posted her questions on Twitter about the assumed mortality in Streeck’s Heinsberg study.
 According to her, the reason for this is the political relevance of the study.
 “Prof. Streeck and I apparently disagree about the political significance of the Heinsberg study.
 I mean a damn big one.
 That’s why the unclear update regarding death rates & IFR worried me, ”said Mai Thi Nguyen-Kim via Twitter.

-Apparently she still had several questions for the virologist that Lanz could no longer clarify.
+Apparently she still had several questions for the virologist that could not be clarified at Lanz.
 “Prof. Streeck doesn’t want to be misunderstood as an ‘opening virologist’, he said yesterday.
 Then this would have to bother him as much as it did me.
 He had not answered inquiries from @medwatch_de.
 This leaves the above questions unanswered, which I would have liked to clarify yesterday. ”Streeck has not yet answered the science journalist’s questions.

 There @hendrikstreeck and I at yesterday #Lance interrupted by the end of the program, here is my attempt to really understand the mortality of Gangelt / Heinsberg.
 Thread: